Skip to main content

 What Stripe Atlas actually delivers for $500

-Stripe Atlas is opinionated software.
-It picks the entity type from a short list (most founders end up with a Delaware C-corp; LLCs are a 2023+ addition), files the formation paperwork through a partner registered agent, applies for the EIN through the IRS, drafts standard founder equity documents (83(b) election, founder stock purchase agreements, IP assignments), and offers a Stripe-recommended bank account either through Mercury or Stripe's own treasury product.
+Stripe Atlas is a packaged, choice-limited service.
+It picks the entity type from a short list (most founders end up with a Delaware C-corp; LLCs were added as an option in 2018), files the formation paperwork through a partner registered agent, applies for the Employer Identification Number (EIN) through the IRS, drafts standard founder equity documents (83(b) election, founder stock purchase agreements, intellectual property (IP) assignments), and offers a Stripe-recommended bank account, typically through Mercury.

 The core value is not the formation itself.
 It is the post-incorporation packet: cap table templates, vesting schedules, IP assignment forms, and legal scaffolding that an unbundled DIY founder would either pay a startup lawyer $1,500-3,000 to produce or skip and regret later when fundraising.
-For a venture-track startup planning to raise from a US accelerator or VC within 12 months, the equity scaffolding alone justifies the $500.
+For a venture-track startup planning to raise from a US accelerator or Y Combinator (YC) within 12 months, the equity packet alone justifies the $500.

 The DIY LLC path: 5 steps with a virtual address